vbaconnet-ledger/developer-portal/_docs/coin/live-common.md

 #### Split your code

 You can now start to implement the JS bridge for <i>MyCoin</i>.
-It may need some changes back and forth between the types, your api wrapper, and the differente files.
+It may need some changes back and forth between the types, your api wrapper, and the different files.

 The skeleton of `src/families/mycoin/bridge/js.ts` should look something like this: